 Green Peas - Fresh seasonal green peas are the best.
 That's why I end up making Matar paneer quite a lot during winter because of the availability of fresh pea.
 But Frozen peas work equally well and it is handier.

 Onion, ginger garlic paste - finely chopped onion.
-Ginger garlic paste either homemade or store brought.
+Ginger garlic paste is either homemade or store brought.

 Tomatoes- Fresh Tomato pureed and also tomato paste for an intense tomato flavor.